TheJelmega/prog-lang/design/README.md

 #### Enum cast semantics

-Casts from an enum to its distriminant, then uses a numeric cast is needed.
+Casts from an enum to its distriminant, then uses a numeric cast if needed.
 Casting is limited to the following kinds of enumerations:
 - Unit-only enums
-- Field-less enums without explicit discriminants, or werhe only unit variants have explicit discriminants
+- Field-less enums without explicit discriminants, or where only unit variants have explicit discriminants
 - Flag enums

 #### Primtive to integer cast semantics

 - `false` casts to 0, `true` casts to 1.
-- character types cast to the value of the code point, then uses a numeric cast is needed.
+- character types cast to the value of the code point, then uses a numeric cast if needed.

 #### Integer to character cast semantics

-Casts an integer type corresponding to the size of the character type, then cast to a character type with the corresponding code point.
+Casts an integer type corresponding to the size of the character type, then cast to a character type with the corresponding codepoint.

 #### Pointer to address casts semantics